IBM-Bluemix-Docs/sap-hana/hana-about.md

 The {{site.data.keyword.cloud_notm}} offerings for SAP HANA are developed to meet the needs of the world's largest businesses.
 It's because of the scale of {{site.data.keyword.cloud_notm}} that those same offerings are available to everyone who wishes to use them.
 These offerings are true infrastructure; {{site.data.keyword.IBM_notm}} wants to provide you with the most powerful building blocks available in the cloud so that you can design and implement SAP landscapes that meet your business needs and requirements.

-You can use your servers for production, non-production, and proof-of-concept (PoC) environments.
+You can use your servers for production, non-production, and proof-of-concept (POC) environments.
 It's important to note that virtually all SAP HANA non-production and SAP Business Warehouse environments are supported on single-node {{site.data.keyword.baremetal_short}}.

 ## {{site.data.keyword.cloud_notm}} for SAP HANA offering model
 {: #sap_hana_offering_model}